-Here, a higher braking pressure must be generated for a short period when pressing the brake pedal than during automatic braking.
+To do this, for a short time the braking pressure applied when stepping on the brake pedal must be higher than the braking pressure achieved by the automatic braking function.
 This interrupts automatic braking.

 DRIVING STABILITY CONTROL SYSTEMS

 This chapter describes all standard, country-specific and optional features offered with the series.
 It also describes features that are not necessarily available in your vehicle, e. g., due to the selected options or country versions.
 This also applies to safety-related functions and systems.
 When using these functions and systems, the applicable laws and regulations must be observed.